LacunaSoftware/docs/docs.en-us/articles/pki-guide/web-signatures/index.md

 Only in scenarios on which the file to be signed and the resulting signed file must not be uploaded to the server should **local signatures** be employed.
 Even so, this decision must be taken with care, because performing a digital signature is a complex process that requires network access to acquire revocation artifacs (Certificate Revocation Lists), which might fail on some users' computers.
-Moreover, currently local signatures are only supported on Windows, whereas remote signaures are supported on Windows, Mac OS and Linux.
+Moreover, currently local signatures are only supported on Windows, whereas remote signatures are supported on Windows, Mac OS and Linux.

 Therefore, **we recommend choosing the [web remote signature](remote.md) approach on most cases.**